StephenWhittington/MilestoneProject1/README.md

 * [Font Awesome](https://fontawesome.com/)

      * The website uses fontawesome, Because icons are a visual way to help add meaning to elements.
+And specific font styles add customization to web content.

 * [Fancybox3](https://fancyapps.com/fancybox/3/)